 Facilitate a whole class discussion on this topic for around 15 mins.

-Follow this discussion by showing them the map of the Amazon and the ‘Culture cycle’ below and discuss the relationship between each the larger bodies of water (i.e. cultural metaphors)) and the flow of style/trends/taste/material culture.
+Follow this discussion by showing them the map of the Amazon and the ‘Culture Cycle’ below and discuss the relationship between each of the larger bodies of water (i.e. cultural metaphors) and the flow of style/trends/taste/material culture.
 Explain how thinking of it this way allows us to see how the mainstream and subcultures are both parts of the same cultural ecology and that they sustain one another.